 Each state has different programs and deadlines.
 Select any state to see what’s available.

-Delaware’s LMI Pilot and Green Energy Program represent some of the deepest non-profit solar subsidies on the East Coast.
+Delaware’s LMI Pilot covers 70%–100% of solar array costs — one of the most generous programs in the mid-Atlantic.
+Qualifying organizations pay little to nothing out of pocket.
 We’ll review your organization against every active DE program and send a personalized guide within 48 hours.

 We’ll send Delaware-specific program options within 48 hours.
 Applications are ongoing — no deadline pressure.